TAILOR-UoB/collaboration-exchange-fund/README.md

 You should prepare a short proposal, as a single pdf including all appendices (e.g. CV and invitation letter).
 Maximum length: 5 pages, 11 point, 1″ margins, not including references/appendices.
 This single pdf-document should be submitted using Easychair.
 You may have to create an Easychair account.

 [Button to Submit your proposal >>](https://easychair.org/my/conference?conf=tailor-collab-2022-1) _The link is provisional, while the Easychair funding is created_

+_PF: Needs to be replaced by Google form_

 ### Proposal template